Why Website Research is important?

 After the quick research, we write a report and send it to you.
 Granted, we got a lot of information from the discovery session, but we did not go deeper and find out much about the niche that you are entering.
 But now we have a better understanding of your competition.

-We now have enough information that will help us set out the strategy to undertake when designing your website.
+We now have enough information that will help us set out the website strategy to undertake when designing your website.

 Without proper research, then you will never get a sound strategy for your business, and that is why we take research very seriously.